SUMMARY

 ANALYSIS

-In Acts 13:9 SaulThe first king of Israel More becomes known as Paul and assumes his role as a leader and evangelist for Jesus Christ.
-In Antioch of Pisidia he and his companions go to a synagogue and are invited to address the local worshipers.
-Paul delivers a speech that is a brief general review of the history of God with God’s people.
-His speech is brilliantly designed for the context of its delivery.
-He identifies the people in the synagogue as God’s people, designated to receive God’s promises.
+In Acts 13:9 SaulThe first king of Israel.
+More becomes known as Paul and assumes his role as a leader and missionary for Jesus Christ.
+In Antioch of Pisidia he and his companions go to the local synagogue and are invited to speak.
+Paul provides an overview of God’s historical dealings with God’s people.
+Paul associates his present synagogue audience with the ancient Israelite people of God designated to receive God’s promises.
 He identifies Jesus as the descendent of DavidSecond king of Israel, David united the northern and southern kingdoms.
-More and the one who would receive “the holyHoly is a term that originally meant set apart for the worship or service of God.
+More who would receive “the holyHoly is a term that originally meant set apart for the worship or service of God.
 While the term may refer to people, objects, time, or places, holiness in Judaism and Christianity primarily denotes the realm of the divine More promises made to David” (v.
 34).

 Paul’s speech is a great success, emphasizing the continuity of God’s promises and the reliability of Scripture.
-In fact, the success of the speech is the undoing of continued mission activity.
-So many respond, Jews and devout Gentiles, that some other Jews become jealous and collude with local leaders to drive Paul and BarnabasChristian missionary and companion of Paul on his early journeys.
+But this success has a downside.
+So many people respond favorably, both Jews and God-fearing Gentiles, that some other Jews become jealous and collude with local leaders to drive Paul and BarnabasChristian missionary and companion of Paul on his early journeys.
 More away.
 In v.
-47, Paul and Barnabas quote from IsaiahIsaiah, son of Amoz, who prophesied in Jerusalem, is included among the prophets of the eighth century B.C.E. (along with Amos, Hosea, and Micah)--preachers who boldly proclaimed God's word of judgment against the economic, social, and religious disorders of their time.
-More 49:6, words also said by Simeon in LukeThe "beloved physician" and companion of Paul More 2:32.
-Paul and Barnabas speak these words, concerning the call of the Jews to be a “light for the Gentiles,” and apply them directly to themselves.
-They insist that they will go henceforth to the Gentiles, although this is not the way Acts works out.
-This passage, however, sets the stage dramatically for the success of the mission to Gentiles.
+47, Paul and Barnabas quote from IsaiahIsaiah, son of Amoz, who prophesied in Jerusalem, is included among the prophets of the eighth century BCE (along with Amos, Hosea, and Micah)--preachers who boldly proclaimed God's word of judgment against the economic, social, and religious disorders of their time.
+More 49:6 (words also said by Simeon in LukeThe "beloved physician" and companion of Paul.
+More 2:32), which calls Israel to be a “light for the Gentiles.”
+Accepting this Isaianic vocation, Paul and Barnabas announce that they will now turn to the Gentiles.
+Although they continue to preach the gospel to fellow Jews, this incident in Pisidian Antioch dramatically accelerates the mission to Gentiles.